What are the Advantages of a Revocable Trust? Is a “Lifetime” or Revocable Trust for You?

 Create Flexibility for Future Planning

-Creating a lifetime trust is one way to plan for disability or incapacity.
+Another advantage to a revocable trust is the ability to plan for disability or incapacity.

 - First, by creating a trust, you may be able to provide a smooth succession plan for the management of your assets by specifying, in your trust, who you would prefer to handle the finances in the event of your disability.